gaehlerm/SoftwareEngineering/README.md

 Once again, the difficulty lies not in the usability of the testing framework.
 The much harder questions are what, when and how you should test.
 Let’s have a look at the code and try to understand.

 ### When
-// rename this section?
-The title is redundant with another section, ## When what and how

 Our class vector contains the member function `distance_to`.
 It is part of the interface of the class and therefore has to be tested.
 This is the price you pay for public functions.
 Or rather: It’s a small fraction of the price you pay for having public functions.
 Keep functions private if possible.
 Private functions give you much more degrees of freedom as you are allowed to change them at will.
 For pubilc functions you have to make sure that the interface stays the same.
 Making a function public means that you guarantee that the function will stay the same.
 Avoid changing existing interfaces, it's a lot of work.

 ### How

 Inside the test_vector.py file we write the test case.
 Before you miss it, I’d like the emphasize the very first line.
 We want to test the `Vector` class.
 We have to import the corresponding file.

 Next, we define the test case.
-Every test case gets a name.
+Every test case gets a unique name.
 This name will show up in the test report if this test fails.
 It is good practice to give the test case a name which explains fairly well what it tests.
 These names may be up to one line long if needed.
 You don’t use these names anywhere else so it doesn’t hurt having very long test names.

 Inside the test we start with the setup part.
 In order to test the `distance_to` function we need two vector objects `v1` and `v2`.
 In the next line we calculate the distance between `v1` and `v2`.